Limburg Lab

 • Novel Cobalt-Organophotoredox Catalytic Reactions.

-• Photocatalyst Design for Enhanced Quantum Yields in Synthesis and Energy production.
+• Photocatalyst Design for Enhanced Quantum Yields in Synthesis and Energy production (Researcher Consolidation Project).

 More on research